icub-tech-iit/documentation/docs/icub_operating_systems/icubos/jetpack.md

   4. Press the power (PWR) button for at least one second.
 Wait for several seconds
   5. Release the FR button.

-   Now the board is programming mode.
+   Now the board is in programming mode.

 - With a **Nvidia Jetson Xavier NX**, instead, keep the button RST/RECOVERY pressed for several seconds and then, when released, the board will be in recovery mode.